Cabo Blanco Absolute Nature Preserve

 Cabo Blanco Absolute Nature Preserve Review

-Conquistadores named this area Cabo Blanco on account of its white earth and cliffs, but it was a more benevolent pair of foreigners—Nicolas Wessberg and his wife, Karen Mogensen, arriving here from Sweden in the 1950s—who made it a preserve (Reserva Natural Absoluta Cabo Blanco, in Spanish).
+Conquistadores named this area Cabo Blanco on account of its white earth and cliffs, but it was a more benevolent pair of foreigners—Swede Nicolas Wessberg and his Danish wife, Karen Mogensen, arriving here in the 1950s—who made it a preserve (Reserva Natural Absoluta Cabo Blanco, in Spanish).
 Appalled by the first clear-cut in the Cabo Blanco area in 1960, the pioneering couple launched an international appeal to save the forest.
 In time their efforts led not only to the creation of the 12-square-km (4½-square-mile) reserve but also to the founding of Costa Rica's national park service, the National Conservation Areas System (SINAC).
 Wessberg was murdered on the Osa Peninsula in 1975 while researching the area's potential as a national park.
 A reserve just outside Montezuma was named in his honor.
 A reserve has also been created to honor his wife, who dedicated her life to conservation after her husband's death.

-- Address: 10 km (6 miles) southwest of Montezuma via Cabuya, 60111
+- Address: 10 km (6 miles) southwest of Montezuma via Cabuya, Montezuma, 60111

-- Phone: 2642–0093
+- Phone: /2642–0093

-- Cost: $10
+- Cost: $12

-- Hours: Wed.--Sun.
-8--4.
+- Hours: Wed.–Sun.
+8–4.